groge/Hash-BenchMark-Test/README.md

 The purpose of this test is to find a safe and fast hash algorithm for Redis Key.
 Therefore, the output string was extracted in base62 format if possible to shorten it as much as possible.

+In conclusion, I was using djb2a before, but after this test I changed to fnv-plus(fnv1a52) algorithm.

 Test Result Example

 ```console